 Many people think that bed bugs are growing in dirty places.
 It’s a wrong concept; they may grow in clean places.
 You can find them anywhere at your home like in bed, couch, ceiling and other areas.
 It’s a tiny creature that can move anywhere in luggage, purses, and clothes.

 Having bed bugs on your couch is a serious problem because they are dangerous for you.
 Here you can get a complete guide to getting rid of them from your couch.
 There are different places where bed bugs can hide, but how can you tell if a coach has bed bugs?

 You can’t see bedbugs because their size is tiny like a seed; you will get some signals during your cleaning process.
-Most of the people asked this question at social platforms.
+Most of the people asked this question on social platforms.

 Read my Ultimate Guide on Bed Bugs

-- 1 How Do I Know if I Have Bedbugs in the Couch?
+- How Do I Know if I Have Bedbugs on the Couch?

-How Do I Know if I Have Bedbugs in the Couch?
+How Do I Know if I Have Bedbugs on the Couch?

 The best way to know their presence is to inspect your couch.

 Their looks can be difficult to see.
-So you need a few tools to complete your bedbug inspection:
+So it would help if you had a few tools to complete your bedbug inspection: